databrickslabs/ucx/README.md

 ```

 This command runs the [(experimental) migration progress workflow](#experimental-migration-progress-workflow) to update
-the migration status of worksapce resources that need to be migrated.
+the migration status of workspace resources that need to be migrated.
 It does this by triggering
-the `migration-process-experimental` workflow to run on a workspace and waiting for
+the `migration-progress-experimental` workflow to run on a workspace and waiting for
 it to complete.

 Workflows and their status can be listed with the [`workflows` command](#workflows-commandr), while failed workflows can